 We are committed to continuing to document the social heritage of the valley though the Oratia Guardians photo series and oral histories, and to keeping a watching brief on Watercare, in particular their plans for 130 Parker Road.

-Members have also suggested starting a neighbourhood campaign against pests and weeds, and expressed concerns about speeding on our narrow, winding roads, the lack of footpaths and the unsatisfactory recent road works outside the school on West Coast Road.
+Members have also started the Oratia Native Wildlife Project, which aims to tackle the valley’s pests and weeds, and expressed concerns about speeding on our narrow, winding roads, the lack of footpaths and the unsatisfactory recent road works outside the school on West Coast Road.
 We’ll be talking to the Oratia Residents & Ratepayers Association about ways we can work with them on those kinds of issues.

-We’ll discuss the list at our next meeting – scheduled for Monday 21 August at 7pm at the Oratia Bowling Club. all welcome!
+We’ll discuss the list at our next meeting – scheduled for Monday 25 September at 7pm at the Oratia Bowling Club.
+All welcome!